 Despite being on the market for many years, it has retained its popularity among cord cutters for its durability and high gain.

 It sports a lightweight, aluminium design that’s makes it easy to set up in different places around the home, and is purpose-built to serve areas of fringe reception with line-of-sight obstacles such as trees and hills.

 The CM-4228HD has a bowtie design, which typically offers good reception of UHF frequencies.
-This 8-bay antenna offers a gain of 12 dB, the highest for this antenna type by Channel Master.
+This 8-bay antenna offers an outstanding gain of 12 dB.
+That’s what I call strong reception.

 As a multidirectional antenna, it can theoretically receive signals from broadcast towers within an arc of 180 degrees in relation to your location.
 I say “theoretically,” since your reception characteristics may vary due to local conditions.

 If for any reason you can’t pick up multiple towers at less than 180 degrees apart, or want to receive stations farther apart, you might consider getting an additional CM-4228HD and combining them.

 When combining UHF antennas on the same mast, don’t forget to leave 2-4 feet of separation between them.
 You could use a signal combiner like the Channel Plus 2532 Two-Way Splitter Combiner on the coaxials of both antennas.

 As is typical of long-range, multidirectional antennas, the CM-4228HD isn’t amplified, so you may consider getting a preamplifier separately if you’re not setting it up on the roof, or if your coaxial is longer than 50 feet.

 The antenna comes with a built-in 75-Ohm PC balun for reducing impedance between the antenna’s elements and the coaxial cable.

 Frequency and Channel Types

 As previously mentioned, the antenna is optimized for UHF (radio frequency channels 14-69) reception.
-But it’s also advertised for high VHF (radio frequency channels 7-15).
+But it also gets high VHF (radio frequency channels 7-15).